AI Strategy That Ends in a Shipped POC, Not a Deck

 A strategy document is a hypothesis.
 Until you build something, you don't actually know:

 - Whether your data supports the use case.
-Most "high-value" ideas die on contact with real data.
+A high-value idea often runs into data that isn't ready — Informatica's CDO Insights 2025 survey (n=600) found data quality and readiness tied with technology limitations as the most-cited obstacle to AI, each at 43%.
 You learn that in week two of a build, not in a slide.

 - Whether people will use it.
 Adoption is a product problem — you find the friction by putting a clickable thing in front of a real user.